 Thus, having this type of wall in your place is highly beneficial for your property.
 It not only enhances the curb appeal of your home but also prevents other materials from slipping or collapsing from their position.

 Typically, the lateral pressure that causes materials to slip or collapse is liquid pressure, sand, earth filling, and other materials behind the wall structure.
 This is why it’s crucial to choose the suitable wall material that can handle the pressure and keep all materials behind intact, preventing them from sliding or collapsing.

 As of 2021, there are many retaining wall designs and types based on the particular project you want to make.
 You may see these wall types and more using our guide below.

 Cantilever Retaining Wall

-The cantilever retaining wall is made from a base slab and stem constructed from strengthened concrete, prestressed concrete, and pre-cast concrete.
-This is the most common type used as a retaining wall.
+The cantilever wall is from a base slab and stem constructed from strengthened concrete, prestressed concrete, and pre-cast concrete.
+This is the most common type.

 This wall type has an L shape with several options available, such as the following: